 This works out well because it gives guests a fun way to remind themselves that they had questions about you or your company without interrupting you.

 Holding your party online?
 Again, this is an easy game to reinvent.
 Just create your blank Bingo card and share a link so party guests can download and print it out.
 Then, if anyone fills it out, they can upload a selfie with it to claim their prize!

 Auction it Off

-What’s more fun than a giveaway?
+What's more fun than a giveaway?
 An auction.
 People love being able to bid on different things.
-And by ending your party with an auction, you can re-engage with guests who might have tuned out or gotten distracted by other things.
+By ending your party with an auction, you can re-engage with guests who might have tuned out or gotten distracted by other things.

 To start, create and print off your Brand Dollars – that'll be similar to Monopoly Money but with your information on it instead of Rich Uncle Penneybags.

 Next, make sure you have set up a system of allowing your guests to earn some Brand Dollars:

 - Showing up: $20 (maybe even a bonus $20 for being on time)